jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - Unit is determined by the current food's type property
 - Daily amount for dilutions always uses "ml"
 - Daily amount for direct dosing uses food's unit (g or ml)
+- Display formatting (for UI only): grams → 2 decimal places; ml → 1 decimal place (or integer when appropriate)

 #### 7.2.5 Warnings Sidebar